czue/pegasus-docs/celery.md

 It is optional, but is required for the "background task" example to work.

+**If you're using [Docker in development](/docker/) then Celery should automatically be configured and running.
+The following instructions are for running Celery outside of Docker, or in production.**

 ## Quick Start

 The easiest way to get going is to [download and install Redis](https://redis.io/download)